dvdkwak/Mini-Framework/README.md

 ## Planned and notes
 - Rewriting default Example.php
-- Rewriting Controllers to let the filename match the classname.
-(So we can make unittest work etc.)
 - implementing a singleton pattern for the routes object.
 - creation of 'bin' folder which will contain some functions to:
   - create controllers